aroshalva/gsg-job-assignment/README.md

 ## Helpful commands

-To list all the globally installed node packages (you can check your CLI version with this):<br/>
+To list all the globally installed node packages (you can check your CLI version with this):
-npm list -g --depth 0
+<br/>npm list -g --depth 0

 To check node version:
-node -v
+<br/>node -v

-To install or uninstall (respectively) npm package globally: npm install -g packageName npm uninstall -g packageName
+To install or uninstall (respectively) npm package globally:
+<br/>npm install -g packageName
+<br/>npm uninstall -g packageName

 ## Quick run